How Best to Grow Cucumber to Get Good Harvest

 For those who want the vine to climb, or for those with limited room, a trellis is the best option.
 The fruit is also protected from being damaged by the wet ground thanks to the use of trellising.
 For vine-like veggies, see how to create a trellis.

-Read Also: How to Start Cashew Farming in Nigeria
+Read Also: How to Cultivate Watermelon Sustainably

 Row coverings, netting, or a berry basket can be used to keep pests away from newly planted cucumber seeds.